Eigenvalues of Heckman-Polychronakos operators: Appendix: Basic properties of

-In order to prove \eqref{eq_Delta_commute} for $a\ne b$, plug the definition of $\Delta_a$ into $\Delta_a\Delta_b$, open the parenthesis and note that the double sum splits into three types of summands: involving two, three, and four variables $x_i$.
+Note that the double sum splits into three types of summands: involving two, three, and four distinct variables $x_i$.
 The parts involving two and four variables are obviously the same in $\Delta_a \Delta_b$ and in $\Delta_b \Delta_a$.
 The part involving three variables, $x_a$, $x_b$, $x_j$ is more tricky, it is:

 where in each fraction we first apply the operator in numerator and then divide by the denominator.
 The desired relation \eqref{eq_Delta_commute} follows from the symmetry of \eqref{eq_x9} in $a\leftrightarrow b$, which is verified directly by moving all permutation operators to the right.
 The next useful identity, which is verified directly, is that for $a\ne b$